ceejay06s/taskmanagement/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>-->

-## About TaskManager
+## About Task Manager

-Create Task and Subtask with TaskManager with following functions using Laravel and Materialize Css
+Create a Task or a Sub-Task with Task Manager with following functions using Laravel and Materialize Css

 - Authentication.
 - Send Email to Verify new registration